MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 4: Create a deployment pipeline

 In order to share this workspace with others and use it for various stages of testing and development, we need to create a deployment pipeline.
 You can read about how deployment pipelines work in [Introduction to deployment pipelines](./deployment-pipelines/intro-to-deployment-pipelines.md).
-In this step we create a deployment pipeline and assign the workspace to the development stage.
+To create a deployment pipeline and assign the workspace to the development stage, do the following:

 1. From the workspace home page, select **Create deployment pipeline**.